martinknu/martinknu/README.md

 - 👋 Hi, I’m @martinknu
 - 👀 I’m interested in web development, backend stuff, Arduino code and hardware, Raspberry Pi code and hardware
-- 🌱 I’m currently learning: Mostly Django stuff and I also find basic HTML and CSS wery interesting
+- 🌱 I’m currently learning: Mostly Django stuff, I also find basic HTML and CSS wery interesting
 - 💞️ I’m looking to collaborate on: Almost anything, but time is limited :-)
 - 📫 How to reach me: Feel fre to hit me up on my e-mail martinknu@gmail.com